iecastro/iecastro.github.io/_posts/2018-9-25-Veteran-unemployment.md

 To calculate odds ratios for 2015 and 2017, the number unemployed was imputed by subtracting the number employed from the labor force count.

+Data and R code are posted in [GitHub](https://github.com/iecastro/veteran-unemployment)